Iowa School Districts Prepare To Start Mandatory Gun Safety Training For All Middle School Students

 — Brady Campaign (@Bradybuzz) December 20, 2018

 Across the country, a number of school districts are introducing measures to keep students safe from guns, especially in the wake of a series of deadly school shootings.
 Some of these have garnered controversy.
-In Texas, Governor Greg Abbott introduced a 40-page plan to keep school safe in the wake of a school shooting at Santa Fe High School that included arming school employees.
+In Texas, Governor Greg Abbott introduced a 40-page plan to keep schools safe in the wake of a school shooting at Santa Fe High School that included arming school employees.

 As the Texas Tribune reported, school districts were given two options if they chose to arm personnel.